 SoFi CEO Mike Cagney Wants To Replace Your Bank–And Your Financial Advisor

-Today the fintech unicorn introduces wealth management.
-Next up: credit cards, checking accounts, and more.

 At first, SoFi founder and CEO Mike Cagney just wanted to refinance your student loans.
-Then, he wanted to help with your mortgage.
+Then, he wanted to offer you a mortgage.
 Now he wants to help you save for retirement, too.

 “This is an opportunity for us to cement the relationship,” he says.